 Describe how research leadership and communication is organized in the RU, including the roles of individual research group leaders, etc. Suggestions for strengthening research leadership?

 The weekly unit meetings are very important to nurture a culture that is conducive to high quality research.
 Our regular Thursday-seminars where visiting scientist or staff members are presenting their current research are also important to keep the staff members familiarized with the current status and fresh openings in the field.
 Each research group has normally a leader and several senior researchers.
 The groups have normally weekly or bimonthly group meetings or journal clubs.
 The supervisors in the groups have regular private meeting with their postgraduate students.
 In addition of meetings with the immediate supervisor each PhD student has also an independent follow-up group, which include senior researchers from other research groups and normally also from external institutes.
 The group leaders are responsible to introduce all researchers in their research group the principles of responsible conduct of research, ethical principles, and legislation relating to their research.
 Scientific Research and Ethics (2 ECTS) is also one of the obligatory courses to PhD students during their studies.
 It seems that the RU level leadership has been reasonably good.
-According to the wellbeing surveys the scores in section related to working with the immediate supervisor had an average of 3.72/5 in 2017 and 3.88/5 in 2019.
+According to the wellbeing surveys the scores in section related to working with the immediate supervisor had an average of 3.72/5 in 2017 and 3.88/5 in 2019, which are very close to the average scores in the Faculty of Science.

 B. Faculty/Focus Institute/University level